shift-js/shift-js/docs/CONTRIBUTING.md

 1. Follow STYLE-GUIDE.md
 2. Run the tests before submitting a pull request.
 3. Tests are very, very important.
-Submit tests if your pull request contains new, testable behavior.
+Submit new tests if your pull request contains new, testable behavior.

 ## Checklist:

 This is just to help you organize your process

-- [ ] Did I cut my work branch off of dvelop (don't cut new branches from existing feature brances)?
+- [ ] Did I cut my work branch off of develop (don't cut new branches from existing feature brances)?
 - [ ] Did I follow the correct naming convention for my branch?
 - [ ] Is my branch focused on a single main change?
  - [ ] Do all of my changes directly relate to this change?
-- [ ] Did I rebase the upstream dvelop branch after I finished all my work?
+- [ ] Did I rebase the upstream develop branch after I finished all my work?
 - [ ] Did I write a clear pull request message detailing what changes I made?
 - [ ] Did I get a code review?